 Tracy has been working with children and families since 1992.
 She holds a bachelor's degree in Child Development from Texas State University and has over 10 years of lead teaching experience.
 Several of those years were spent at our San Jacinto location.
-After 7 years as a center director in an Austin area school she decided to rejoin us as an administrator.
+After 7 years as a center director in an Austin area school she decided to rejoin us as an administrator in 2010.

-Tracy loves spending time with her husband and three children.
-Her oldest, Devon, is in college, her son Koby, now 13, attended our San Jacinto location years ago and Arden is enrolled at Comal.
-On the weekends she can usually be found at the soccer or baseball fields depending on the season.
+Tracy loves spending time with her husband and three children, Koby, Arden and Devon.
+Koby and Arden are graduates of UTCDC.
+On the weekends she can usually be found following her children around town for their activities.
 If it is raining expect to see her at the movies.

 Comal Frogs Teacher (Infants)